 |Microwave Tube Pan|

 Use any jello flavor that strikes your fancy, I think a lime mochi or fruit punch mochi would be fun and exciting!
 I used mango and strawberry flavors for these ones.
-For extra flavor, replace the water with fruit juice, like orange jello + orange juice!
+For extra flavor combos, replace the water with fruit juice, like orange jello + mango juice!

 |This is even at Ralph's|